: Wallowa Lake by Leon Werdinger

 Portland Region

-Grab your ’yak, SUP or canoe and make a quick getaway to the largest lake on the largest fluvial island in the country.
-Located 20 miles north of downtown Portland, the 3,000-acre Sturgeon Lake offers hundreds of secluded inlets and coves to explore by boat, often with few motorized boat sightings.
-On clear days, paddlers will be blessed with expansive views of Mt.
-Hood, Mt.
-St. Helens and Mt.
-Adams, along with more than 200 species of birds, including bald eagles and great blue herons.
+Grab your kayak, paddleboard or canoe and make a quick getaway to the largest lake on the largest fluvial island in the country.
+Located 20 miles north of downtown Portland, the 3,000-acre Sturgeon Lake offers hundreds of secluded inlets and coves to explore by boat, often with few motorized-boat sightings.
+On clear days, paddlers will enjoy expansive views of Mt.
+Hood and other Cascade peaks, along with more than 200 species of birds, including bald eagles and great blue herons.
 There’s limited shoreline to get out of the water for lunch or a stretch, so you’ll want to bring snacks, sunscreen and drinks in the boat with you for a true on-the-water dining experience.

 By Greg Vaughn